lovvejeet/natours-project/README.md

-Natours is a web application offering users a platform to discover and book nature tours and activities.
+Natours is a website offering users a platform to discover and book nature tours and activities.
 It provides an intuitive interface and a range of features to enhance the user experience.

 Technologies Used: